abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-in that class i add remove and add from Get item in Db i add new class in Repository and coded to create constructors and dependency i used the file that you have proved for us to use which i have done
+in that class i add remove and add from Get item in Db i add new class in Repository and coded to create constructors and dependency i used the file that you have proved for us to use which i have done i have made connection to category and icatogroy there is red line under ICategoryRepository in cateogryReposirty